 Pay-for-reporting Payments.
 “Pay-for-reporting payments” means payments to providers for reporting on a set of quality or efficiency metrics, usually to build capacity for future pay-for-performance incentives.

 Payor.
 "Payor" means a carrier, third-party payor, third-party administrator, Medicare health plan sponsor or Medicaid.

+Pharmacy Benefits Manager.
+"Pharmacy benefits manager" means an entity that performs pharmacy benefits management as defined in 24-A M.R.S. §4347, sub-section 17.

+Pharmacy Benefits Manager Compensation.
+“Pharmacy benefits manager compensation” means the difference between:

+the value of payments made by a carrier to its pharmacy benefits manager; and

+the value of payments made by the pharmacy benefits manager to dispensing pharmacies for the provision of prescription drugs or pharmacy services with regard to pharmacy benefits covered by the carrier.

 Primary Care.
 "Primary care" means regular check-ups, wellness and general health care provided by a provider (see Appendix A) with whom a patient has initial contact for a health issue, not including an urgent care or emergency health issue, and by whom the patient may be referred to a specialist.